deep-learning-mit/staging/_posts/2023-11-08-denoising-EMG-signals.md

 The output then passes through a series of linear layers with ReLU activations to compress the data into a 28-dimensional latent representation (versus 56 originally).
 Paired with the encoder is an LSTM-based decoder that sequentially generates the full reconstructed spectrogram by capturing temporal dynamics in the latent encoding.
 Specifically, two bidirectional LSTM blocks first extract forward and backward sequential dependencies.
 A final linear layer then projects this decoding to match the original spectrogram shape.
 Since spectrograms consist strictly of positive values, the decoder output is passed through a final ReLU layer as well to enforce non-negativity.

 For training, I used a custom loss function defined as a variant of mean absolute error (MAE), with additional multiplicative penalties for overestimations to strongly discourage noise injection.
-While mean squared error is conventionally used for regressors, I found that it failed to properly penalize deviations in the spectrogram context as values were restricted between zero and one.
+While mean squared error (MSE) is conventionally used for regressors, I found that it failed to properly penalize deviations in the spectrogram context as values were restricted between zero and one.
 Moreover, initial models tended to overshoot guesses, spectrally spreading energy across additional erroneous frequency bands - a highly undesirable artifact for signal clarity.
 The custom loss thus applies much harsher penalties for such over-predictions proportional to their deviation magnitude.
+The purpose of the loss function is to compare the model’s output to the preprocessed signal, not the original raw input.
+This is what makes a denoising autoencoder different from a traditional autoencoder.
+So, this autoencoder is being tested on its ability to reconstruct the signal from a compressed latent representation and to ignore the noise removed by manual preprocessing of the signal.

 ## Results Analysis
 In terms of model optimization, I incrementally adapted components like attention heads, linear layers in the encoder, LSTM layers in the decoder, and loss function parameters to improve performance.
 Below are some results collected during experiments, with relevant hyperparameter values listed.
 For context, the first signal from the validation is visualized below.
 Note that all experiments were done on the same sample.

-Raw signal, preprocessed signal, raw spectrogram, preprocessed spectrogram:

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">